Bulls end Stormers derby run with dominant performance at Loftus

-The Bulls broke the Stormers' iron grip in derby play by prevailing 40-22 in this absorbing, tetchy, error ridden but always intense blue riband fixture on the SA calendar here at Loftus Versfeld.
+The Bulls broke the Stormers' iron grip in derby play by prevailing 40-22 in an absorbing, tetchy, error ridden but always intense blue riband fixture on the SA African calendar at Loftus Versfeld.

 Never mind the pyrotechnics over the Gauteng sky, Embrose Papier, Kurt-Lee Arendse and Canan Moodie delivered electrifying second-half performances as the Bulls surged to victory in the closing minutes.